crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

 In case you have any enquiry about using Ledger device with desktop wallet, kindly send a message to the Crypto.org Chain [Discord](https://discord.gg/pahqHz26q4) #technical-questions channel for assistance.

-## Install the Crypto.com app and create the wallet
+## Install the Crypto.org app for Ledger and create the wallet
 We will use Ledger Nano S for this illustration:
-### Step 1 - Install the Crypto.com app on your Ledger device
+### Step 1 - Install the Crypto.org app on your Ledger device

-First of all, you will need to install the Crypto.com Chain app on your Ledger device.
+First of all, you will need to install the Crypto.org Chain app on your Ledger device.
 Kindly make sure your Ledger Live app is updated to the latest version.

 - **Step 1.1** - On the Ledger Live, under "*Experimental Features*", enable "*Developer mode*" to show developer and testnet apps in the manager settings as below: